med-jed/med-jed/README.md

 * I was a programmer for my school's Python team from 2019-2021.
 Unfortunately, a lot of my work was submitted under someone else's name!
 Phooey.
 * I have the most experience in Python, but I understand Java and am currently learning C++.
 * Golang looks pretty neat.
 Might check it out at some point.
 * I'm also an artist and composer.
-You can find my other works on most sites under the name "arrivemedi".
+You can find my other works on most sites under the name "arrivemedi" (I drew my icon).

 <!---
 med-jed/med-jed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.